All about us

 - We challenge our learners to learn, persevere, take risks and achieve and celebrate success.

 The ethos of the school is based on mutual respect and consideration for others.
 Honesty and tolerance are valued and the children learn through example and discussion.
 Pupils at Home Farm also develop a sense of British values through their elected School and Eco Councils, with learning and discussion about a wide range of religions and beliefs, including the tolerance of others’ points of view.
 We also embrace the history of Britain, the freedom of speech and the role of British institutions such as the army and police in helping us in our lives.

 Each teacher is responsible for the care and discipline of the children in their care.
 Positive behaviour is promoted through learning activities, weekly school council sessions, our Year 6 Peer Leaders and Anti-Bullying Ambassador and assemblies.

 The children of Home Farm have written and work by the ‘Home Farm Citizens Charter’ - children strive to earn rewards through achievement and gain respect by earning house points and by being part of a ‘house’ team.

 Home Farm works collaboratively to ensure all children are safe at all times.
 We follow a strict safeguarding policy.

-As our mission statement says, here at Home Farm we are ‘Sowing the seeds of success and bringing learning to life.’
 The pupils at Home Farm wanted to explain in simple terms how we do this.
 Parents can find our policies and all the information they need on our website but we felt a message from the pupils of the school themselves would best explain how children at Home Farm grow into effective and confident learners.